mliu8094/CMOR-438-Megan/Unsupervised Learning/1. K Means Clustering/README.md

 ## Overview

-K-Means clustering seeks to divide n data points into k clusters in which each point belongs to the cluster with the nearest mean (centroid).
-It minimizes the within-cluster sum of squares, often referred to as inertia.
-The algorithm works best when clusters are spherical and well-separated, and it's widely used to define categories based on data.
+K-Means clustering seeks to divide n data points into k clusters in which each point belongs to the cluster with the nearest mean, or centroid.
+It minimizes the sum of squares within a cluster, which is also often called inertia.
+The algorithm works best when clusters are spherical and well-separated, and it's used to define categories based on data.

 A visual outlining how k-means clustering creates categories based on data: